Calculate page height and width Skip to content

 • Much easier to manage and maintain – confidently change modules of code without it affecting other modules and, therefore, not breaking anything

-• Time and cost-effective – makes debugging much quicker
+• Time and cost-effective – makes debugging much quicker.

 What Are the Cons of Using BEM?